almatov/libiclass-teensy3/README.md

 It had been tested with Teensy-3.x boards.
 But it should work with other boards except QuadratureEncoder class.

 SD card interaction uses SdFat library https://github.com/greiman/SdFat.git.
+That library accordingly depends on SPI library.

 Multitasking is based on ChRt project https://github.com/greiman/ChRt.git.
 You need patch the ChRt library with command